Ayyasy123/dibimbing-capstone/README.md

 # Capstone Project: Service Booking API

 This project is a backend API for a service booking platform.
 It allows users to book services, make payments, leave reviews, and manage their profiles.
-The API is built using Go (Golang) with the Gin framework and uses a PostgreSQL database with GORM as the ORM.
+The API is built using Go (Golang) with the Gin framework and uses a MySQL database with GORM as the ORM.

 ## Table of Contents